 - Veeam Backup & Replication supports restore to Microsoft Azure for the following machines:

 - Microsoft Windows machines running Windows Server 2008/Windows Vista and later

 - Linux machines (see the Supported Distributions & Versions section in Microsoft Docs).

 - Mind the following limitations of disk sizes for Azure VMs and Azure stack VMs:

-- [Azure VMs] At the release date of Veeam Backup & Replication 9.5 Update 4, the maximum size for unmanaged virtual machine disks for Azure VM is 4095 GB.
+- Managed VM disks: At the release date of Veeam Backup & Replication 10, the maximum supported size for managed virtual machine disks for Azure VM is 8190 GB.
 For details, see Microsoft Docs.

-- [Azure Stack VMs] At the release date of Veeam Backup & Replication 9.5 Update 4, the maximum size for unmanaged virtual machine disks for Azure Stack VM is 1023 GB.
+- [Azure Stack VMs] At the release date of Veeam Backup & Replication 10, the maximum size for unmanaged virtual machine disks for Azure Stack VM is 1023 GB.